Close Menu

 What is WhatsApp Companion Mode?

-WhatsApp Companion mode lets you use one WhatsApp account across multiple devices.
-So all your chats, contacts, and groups sync up no matter which device you’re using.
-You can easily connect a maximum of five devices with your same phone number.
+WhatsApp Companion mode allows users to use one WhatsApp account on multiple devices.
+So all your chats, contacts, and groups sync no matter which device you’re using.
+You can connect a maximum of five devices with the same phone number.
+You might think it’s just like the ‘Linked devices’ feature we already have.
+But this Companion mode is different from it, and it’s specially designed for phones rolled out on April 25, 2023.

 How to Use the Same WhatsApp Account on Two Android Phones